 Over forty years and counting

 Sadly both our founders are no longer with us; Patrick died in 2008 and Joan in February 2019.
-But four decades on the need of struggling families is greater than ever, and the Laurances’ determination to make a difference lives on.
+But over four decades on the need of struggling families is greater than ever, and the Laurances’ determination to make a difference lives on.
 In the words of Joan “If no one else is going to do it, then we will.”